 Niki Puto of Bogart’s Smokehouse

-An exclusive eskca interview with Niki Puto of Bogart’s Smokehouse, which was honored in our:
+An exclusive eskca interview with Niki Puto (co-owner) of Bogart’s Smokehouse, which was honored in our:

 Tell us your origin story.
 How did you come to be involved with Bogart’s Smokehouse?

 I have worked in the restaurant industry on and off since I was 16.
 I graduated from college with a degree in psychology and a minor in HR management and found myself in the corporate world.
 I stayed there for two years and realized it wasn’t for me.
 I decided that I wanted to open my own restaurant, so I set out to learn as much as I could from the industry.
 I worked at a mom-and-pop restaurant, then moved onto the bar industry, and then finished at the Ritz Carlton.
 In 2008, my good friends Mike Emerson and John Matthews approached me about running their catering for a new BBQ joint called Pappy’s Smokehouse.
 I agreed and started working for them in April of 2008.
 I established the catering and quickly found myself an integral part of the whole restaurant, which I enjoyed immensely.

 Then in 2009, my co-workers and I started talking about opening a small BBQ joint that would be slightly elevated BBQ (smoked meats that you didn’t normally see, like pastrami and tri tip, as well as high quality sides and breads).
 So, we approached the owners of Pappy’s, and they said, “Do it!”.